MisterQ2/SimplePokerGame/README.md

 # Texas Hold'em Poker Simulator

-A complete heads-up Texas Hold'em poker game with AI opponent and Monte Carlo equity calculator, built in Java (NetBeans Console).
+A complete heads-up Texas Hold’em poker simulator written in Java, featuring an AI opponent and a Monte Carlo–based equity calculator for probabilistic decision-making.

 ## Motivation

-Built this project to see how far I can go with my current programming knowledge while building something interesting.
-I explored heuristic decision-making and probability modeling through the development of the AI bot and equity calculator.
+Built this project to see how far I could push my self-taught programming skills while building something meaningful.
+Coming from a competitive chess background, I was especially interested in modeling heuristic decision-making and probability under uncertainty through the AI bot and equity calculator.

 ## Features